ankushyerawar/FloatingSnackBar/README.md

 # Pull Request

 Have some new ideas or found a `bug`?
 Do not hesitate to open an `issue` and make a `pull request`.

+# License

+This libreri is under MIT License.
+See the [License](https://github.com/ankushyerawar/FloatingSnackBar/blob/master/LICENSE) file for more info.